Guernouille/Stadium_Editor/README.md

 # Stadium_Editor
 An editor and randomizer for Pokémon Stadium

-Work in progress, about 65% done at the moment.
+Work in progress, about 70% done at the moment.
+TO DO: Rentals edition and randomization.